NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-integration/README.md

 ## Introduction

-**Background**: Continuous Integration (CI) is a critical component of modern software development.
-This guide introduces a comprehensive approach to CI, covering analysis and testing to orchestration and release management.
-We focus on using a variety of tools like Git hooks, GitHub Actions, Jenkins, and more to create a robust CI pipeline.
-By following this guide and combining these tools, developers can automate their build and testing processes, ensuring that their software is always ready for deployment.
+**Background**: Continuous Integration (CI) is a critical practice in modern software development.
+This guide introduces a comprehensive approach to CI from analysis and testing to orchestration and release management.
+We focus on using a variety of tools like Git hooks, GitHub Actions, Jenkins and more to create a robust CI pipeline.
+By following this guide and combining these tools, developers can automate their build and testing processes, ensuring software is always ready for deployment.

 **Use Cases**:
-- Automating software build and testing processes.
+- Automating software integration, build and testing.
 - Streamlining software release and deployment.
-- Ensuring software quality and reliability through regular integration and testing.
+- Ensuring software quality and reliability through repeatable engineering processes.

 ---